ChinyiCho/Deeplearning_project/README.md

+# Deep learning_project
-# Deeplearning_project--Using electrocardiogram to predict different types of acute stroke
+##---Using electrocardiogram to predict different types of acute stroke

 Hello there\
 This repository holds my programing projects done during the period of stanCode SC201 course.